.

 slander.noun,.plural.slanders

-a spoken false and malicious.statement or report about someone; slander is an untrue spoken statement about someone which is intended to damage their reputation; compare libel; to slander someone means to say untrue things about them in order to damage their reputation; in law, oral communication of false statements injurious to a person's reputation
+a spoken false and malicious.statement or report about someone; slander is an untrue spoken statement about someone which is intended to damage their reputation; compare libel; to slander someone means to say untrue things about them in order to damage their reputation; in law, oral communication of false statements injurious to an individual's reputation

 slanderer.noun,.plural.slanderers